yume-chan/ya-webadb/libraries/scrcpy/README.md

 ### `fetch-scrcpy-server`

-This package also has a script that can download the server binary from official releases for you.
+This package includes a script that downloads the server binary from official releases for you.

-To use it, first you need to install the `gh-release-fetch@3` NPM into your project, as it's a peer dependency.
+The `gh-release-fetch@3` package is a peer dependency for this script, thus requires separated installation.

-Then you can invoke it in a terminal:
+Usage:

 ```
 $ npx fetch-scrcpy-server <version>